joelcma/robodiff/README.md

 # Robodiff — Go + React

 Modern web application for viewing and comparing Robot Framework test results.
-Built with a Go backend and React frontend, it watches a directory for Robot Framework output XML files and provides real-time interactive analysis.
+Built with a Go backend and React frontend, it watches a directory for Robot Framework XML files and provides real-time interactive analysis.

+## Disclaimer

+I've heavily utilized AI coding agents for this project and I have not been overly concerned with perfect code quality or architecture.
+The focus has been on shipping a functional tool quickly.
+Please excuse any rough edges in the implementation.

 ## Highlights

-- **Real-time monitoring**: Continuously scans a directory for new Robot Framework output.xml files
+- **Real-time monitoring**: Continuously scans a directory (and subdirectories) for Robot Framework XML files
 - **Interactive UI**: React-based web interface with keyboard shortcuts for power users
 - **Single run viewer**: Inspect individual test runs with detailed keyword/step information
 - **Diff comparison**: Compare multiple runs side-by-side to spot regressions
 - **Test details**: Click any test to see execution steps, arguments, messages, and timing
+- **API helpers**: Copy curl commands and re-send HTTP requests from API keywords
+- **Run cleanup**: Delete selected runs directly from the UI
 - **Smart navigation**: Sidebar with suite overview, sticky headers, collapsible sections
-- **Zero dependencies**: Single Go binary with embedded React UI
+- **Go stdlib backend**: No external Go dependencies; UI is served from `web/dist`

 ## Quick start